mariusgreuel/mpx-m-link-spec/README.md

 The channel data packet contains the R/C channel values, i.e. the pulse-width information for the servos.

 In every channel data packet, three 16-bit channel values are transmitted.
-M-LINK can transmit up to sixteen channel values, for which six different PIDs are reserved.
+M-LINK can transmit up to sixteen channels, for which six different PIDs are reserved.
 The channel values are encoded as follows:

   0 |  1  |  2  |  3  |  4  |  5  |  6  |  7
 ----|-----|-----|-----|-----|-----|-----|-----